Skip to content

 11. Climate risks assessment available?

-The company has published a climate risk assessment.
+The company has published a comprehensive climate risk assessment based on the materiality principle and the Task Force on Climate-Related Financial Disclosures (TCFD).
 However, the information is not externally verified.

 • Landbank, maps and traceability Landbank, maps and traceability